A-road Signs

 Local Facilities

 Traders in by-passed communities often ask for signs to direct traffic back onto the old road.
-They or the local authority can fund a Diagram 2308.1 sign which points to "local facilities" and includes the symbols WC, petrol pump, cup, spoon and fork, bed and tourist information as required.
+Since 1994, they or the local authority can fund a Diagram 2308.1 sign which points to "local facilities" and includes the symbols WC, petrol pump, cup, spoon and fork, bed and tourist information as required.
 For more specific facilities, Diagram 2328 should be used, which is in white-on-brown tourist colours.

 If the direction to these facilities is not obvious, Diagram 2309.1 points to them and includes the distance.